Pride Art Exhibition | June 4–6, 2026 | Coral Gables United Church of Christ

-2025 Solo Show
+Solo Show

 Terranova Headquarters, Coral Gables FL

-Having experienced life both within and outside the confines of concealment, this work affirms that queerness has always been part of the cultural fabric—sometimes lit plainly, sometimes cast in shadow—but always present.
+Having experienced life both within and outside the confines of concealment, this work affirms that queerness has always been part of the cultural fabric.
+Sometimes lit plainly, sometimes cast in shadow, but always present.

 “Queer South Florida: Faces of Our Community” is an ongoing portrait series celebrating the vibrant, diverse, and resilient LGBTQIA+ individuals who shape South Florida.
-This collection highlights the beauty, strength, and authenticity of our community. these portraits honor queer visibility and storytelling.
+This collection highlights the beauty, strength, and authenticity of our community.
+These portraits honor queer visibility and storytelling.

 This series investigates the spectacle of Disney as both a site of fantasy and a stage where cracks in the illusion begin to show.
 The work reveals a surreal distortion within a place meticulously designed for perfection.
 Mouse ears become a reminder of the hidden infrastructure that fuels the magic, and of the larger forces of consumption and control that sustain it.